-What is personal injury?
-A common question asked of Alpharetta injury lawyers.
+What is a personal injury?
+This is a common question asked of Alpharetta injury lawyers.
 This video explains the definition and laws surrounding personal injury.

 The most common types of personal injury claims are automobile accidents, premises liability cases, where someone is hurt or injured on the property of another.
-Motorcycle accidents, trucking accidents and construction accidents, depending on the intent or the negligence of the person responsible for the accident, the injured party may be entitled to compensation from that party.
+Also, they can be Motorcycle accidents, trucking accidents, or construction accidents.
+However, it will depend on the intent or the negligence of the person responsible for the accident.
+In short, the injured party may be entitled to compensation from the negligent party.

-Typically the damages that arise from a personal injury case are categorized as either special damages or general damages.
-Special damages include medical expenses, or lost wages, or lost earning capacity, are also include property damages.
-While general damages include emotional distress, loss of consortium, and pain and suffering, just to name a few.
+Typically the damages that arise from these types of cases are categorized as either special damages or general damages.
+Special damages include medical expenses, or lost wages, or lost earning capacity.
+However, special damages can also include property damages.
+Meanwhile, general damages include emotional distress, loss of consortium, and pain and suffering, just to name a few.

-There are many issues surrounding a personal injury claim including liability and damages.
-As a general rule damages are only recoverable if liability is proven.
-Once liability has been proven the amount of compensation for personal injury will primarily depend on the severity of the injury.
-Serious injuries such as broken bones, concussions, disc herniations and lacerations.
-The more severe the personal injury and emotional issues receive the highest recoveries.
+To sum up, there are a lot of issues surrounding a personal injury claim, including liability and damages.
+So, as a general rule, damages are only recoverable if liability is proven.
+The amount of compensation will primarily depend on the severity of the injury once liability has been established.
+So, the more severe the injury and emotional issues receive the highest recoveries.